Why I switched from the chimp: Mailchimp vs ConvertKit

 I’m techy.
 I can dig into code.
 But the ability to drop a bit of pre-made code on a site and have it just work and look decent?
 This makes my heart happy.
 It takes just a few seconds to create a new form or landing page – with pre-set styles that are modern and clean.
 Want to get fancy?
 You can copy their code and customize it with CSS.
 Oh, they’re mobile friendly too.
 No more endless media query fixes that can take forever to make it look right on mobile devices.

 Say someone has signed up already – you don’t want to keep showing them the same form, right?
-Well ConvertKit gives you the option to promote other things if that person has already signed up.
+Well Kit gives you the option to promote other things if that person has already signed up.
 So smart.
 And if you’re using the WordPress plugin, you can show unique opt-in forms after every blog posts – that alone is a game-changer!

 Sure I could write a function to show a different form after every blog post, but that would be a pain.
-ConvertKit has an awesome plugin that allows you to select a specific form to show at the end of blog posts.
+Kit has an awesome plugin that allows you to select a specific form to show at the end of blog posts.
 Want a different opt-in offer after every blog post?
 Go crazy, because now you can.
 And even better?
 Gorgeous new landing pages integrate with your WordPress site in a snap.
 Check out my tutorial on how you can create your own landing page in less than 5 minutes.
 Need to add email opt-ins to a Squarespace site?
-It’s still super easy to add unique opt-in forms all over your site.
+It’s still super easy to add unique opt-in forms all over your site (you’ll just need the Squarespace business plan so you can add a bit of code).

 Know what’s working to get you new subscribers

 Statistics was the one class I avoided in college, but now I’ve learned to love it.
-And ConvertKit makes it so easy to see what’s converting … and what isn’t.
+And Kit makes it so easy to see what’s converting … and what isn’t.
 It’s dead easy to setup new forms for new offers.
-Check out this screenshot (left image) from the dashboard that shows me exactly what forms people are using to opt-in.

 Email campaigns are easy to create.

 I’m a designer – I always “felt” like I had to create a “designed” newsletter.
 And this would stop me from writing a lot.
-Yes you can create “graphic” newsletters with ConvertKit, but it’s really meant for clean, simple text based newsletters.
+You can create “graphic” newsletters with Kit, but I find it really excels with clean, simple text based newsletters.
 And guess what – I don’t dread writing newsletters anymore.

 I would be remiss if I didn’t talk about a few things I don’t love…